Climate and Average Weather Year Round in South San Francisco California, United States

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in South San Francisco experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 5.5 months, from January 31 to July 16, with average wind speeds of more than 8.8 miles per hour.
-The windiest day of the year is May 30, with an average hourly wind speed of 10.1 miles per hour.
+The windiest month of the year in South San Francisco is May, with an average hourly wind speed of 10.0 miles per hour.

 The calmer time of year lasts for 6.5 months, from July 16 to January 31.
-The calmest day of the year is October 5, with an average hourly wind speed of 7.5 miles per hour.
+The calmest month of the year in South San Francisco is October, with an average hourly wind speed of 7.6 miles per hour.

 The predominant average hourly wind direction in South San Francisco varies throughout the year.

 The wind is most often from the west for 9.0 months, from February 13 to November 13, with a peak percentage of 92% on August 11.
 The wind is most often from the north for 3.0 months, from November 13 to February 13, with a peak percentage of 36% on January 1.